fraenki/puppet-opnsense/README.md

 ###Deleting resources

-This module does NOT purge unmanaged resources.
+This provider does NOT purge unmanaged resources.
 So you need to define a resource as 'absent' if you want it to be removed:

     pfsense_user { 'user001':
       ensure   => 'absent',